Philips MRI system

 A legacy of sustainable product design

 Philips introduced its first EcoDesign project in the 1990s, laying the foundation for a more sustainable approach to product development.
-Since 2024, Philips has fully embedded EcoDesign in our innovation process, to ensure that new product introductions are designed in line with our environmental ambitions.
+Since 2024, Philips has fully embedded EcoDesign in its innovation process, to ensure that new product introductions are designed in line with its environmental ambitions.

 These products are designed to improve energy efficiency and support circularity throughout the entire life cycle.
 Sustainable material choices – including recycled or renewable alternatives – also help to reduce the environmental impact of materials in our packaging and products.